jmd01/tray-io/README.md

     - Defaulting to 0,0 for events with missing coords.
 Perhaps better to place these in a seperate list?
     - Negative coords are forced to zero
     - Either offset items x and y position to avoid bleeding out of visualiser right and bottom pane, or increase visualiser pane size to accomodate this
+    - Could add lodash to handle deep object comparison for the coords shape.
+It would be worth doing this if the project grew